LuxoftSDL/sdl_evolution/proposals/0298-Processing-of-unknown-enum-values-by-SDLCore.md

       If the `info` parameter contains other value(s) belonging to the original processing result SDL Core has to append information about cut-off enum value(s) to the existing value.

   **Examples:**

   In each example below the mobile application sends a request to SDL Core.

+  **NOTE**

+  To determine the API version for choosing if a parameter is mandatory should be used the negotiated API version.

+  In the case when Mobile Application has the 7.0 API version and the SDL Core has the 6.0 API version, the negotiated API version will be 6.0 (the version of the SDL Core).

+  In the case when Mobile Application has the 6.0 API version and the SDL Core has the 7.0 API version, the negotiated API version will be 6.0 (the version of the Mobile Application).

+  Negotiated API version is the version that should be used for determining if a parameter is mandatory or not, as mandatory=true/false can change between different APIs versions

   1. The request contains a parameter which value is an enum item.

       Request: `SetMediaClockTimer`